 The various KELT fields are displayed below.
 This is a busy map; here is a larger version if you prefer.
 In this figure, the KELT fields are indicated by yellow squares.
-The blue patches are where the TESS mission will be observing stars, so the KELT-TESS overlap is in green.
+The blue patches are where the TESS mission is observing stars, so the KELT-TESS overlap is in green.
 In addition, we see the Kepler and K2 fields outlines in blue, a model of the galactic plane in magenta, and a number of the KELT planet discoveries also labeled.

 Our typical target stars have apparent visual magnitudes of 8 to 11.
 This means that these stars are 20 to 100 times fainter than can be seen with the naked eye.
 But in comparison, most other transit surveys look for planets around stars 100 to 500 times fainter than the naked eye limit.
 KELT is able to effectively survey brighter stars because we have a much wider field of view and a smaller telescopic aperture than other surveys.
 Planets transiting brighter stars are very scientifically valuable, because these are the systems that are the easiest to measure with large ground- and space-based telescopes.

-Once we have identified a star which shows a dip in brightness, there still remains a great deal of follow-up work.
+Once we identified a star which shows a dip in brightness, there is still remain a great deal of follow-up work.
 Through a twist of physics, hot Jupiters are the same size (though not the same mass) as the smallest stars.
 This means that a small star orbiting and passing in front of a larger star will cause the same dip in brightness as a transiting hot Jupiter in the KELT data.
-In fact, because small stars are orbiting other stars are more common than hot Jupiters, most of the signals that KELT identifies are in fact double star systems.
+In fact, because small stars are orbiting other stars are more common than hot Jupiters, most of the signals that KELT would identify were in fact double star systems.
 We separate the hot Jupiters from the double star systems with the help of our follow-up collaborators.
 Located all over the world, our follow-up team takes high-quality imaging and spectroscopic observations of our best planet candidates.
-By looking for flat-bottomed achromatic transits and small amplitude radial velocity orbits in these data, we are able to pick out which stars host actual planets.
+By looking for flat-bottomed achromatic transits and small amplitude radial velocity orbits in these data, we were able to pick out which stars host actual planets.

 What is an exoplanet?